Troubleshooting Mount Issues

 -

 Ensure that the Amazon VPC of the connecting Amazon EC2 instance has DNS hostnames enabled.
-For more information, see Updating DNS Support for Your VPC in the Amazon VPC User Guide.
+For more information, see DNS attributes in your VPC in the Amazon VPC User Guide.

 An Amazon EFS file system mount fails on a Transmission Control Protocol (TCP)